Anatoly1010/Atomize/atomize/documentation/temperature_controller_functions.md

 Example: tc_setpoint('100') changes the set point of the specified loop to 100 Kelvin.
 ```
 This function queries or changes the set point, i.e. the target temperature the device will try to achieve and maintain.
 If an argument is specified the function sets a new temperature point.
 If there is no argument the function returns the current set point.
 A loop can be specified in configuration file.<br/>
-For Termodat-11M6, 13KX3 the channel for which the set point is to be set should be specified as an agrument of the function:
+For Termodat-11M6, 13KX3 and Stanford Research PTC10 the channel for which the set point is to be set should be specified as an agrument of the function:
 ### tc_setpoint(channel, *temp)
 ```python3
 tc_setpoint(channel, *temp)